 Frankly, we don’t really know which is correct – or perhaps they are BOTH correct.
 They have been a race that has hidden in the background and on the outskirts since their first appearance in the 3rd edition core rulebook.
 We’ve always wanted to know more which is why they are here on this list!

 The Jokaero are an alien, ape-like race.
 They are master engineers and are capable of marvelous technological feats.
 They have been recruited by the Imperium, specifically member of the Inquisition, as Weaponsmiths.
 Most recently, we finally got a look at their ships which looks very different than anything else in the game:

 While we have seen bits and pieces about them, the Jokaero are still a mystery.
 They may have been one of the races the Old Ones manipulated during the War in Heaven but they are still a mystery.
 Why aren’t there more of them if they are so technologically advanced?
 Are they hiding?
 Are they just scouting the galaxy?
 We may never find out until it’s too late.

-Squats were once the most wide spread of the abhuman races.
+Squats were once the most widespread of the abhuman races.
 They used to have an army list for Warhammer 40k with an entire range but they were “Squatted” – which is to say they were removed from the game.
-Although remnants of them still remain along with a lingering hope they might one day return.
+For the last decade remnants of them still remained sprinkled into 40K lore.

 The Zoats are another mysterious race.
 Initially, they were believed to be scouts for the Tyranids.
 Some of the old lore had penned them as bio-constructs or a slave race.
 At some point the lore changed and their were Renegade Zoats that had escaped the Hive Mind.
 It’s unclear what function they actually serve and there is other lore that points to Zoats still being a part of the Tyranid’s fleet or at least inside the living ships of the Tyranids.